Looking to spice up your copy and learn new things about writing?

 It’s laid back, mellow, and the host—David Garfinkel—is a seasoned writer with oceans of knowledge to share.

-His story starts back in highschool where he wrote for the school newspaper called The Montgomery Tide.
+His story starts back in high school when he wrote for the school newspaper called The Montgomery Tide.

 He learned how to write copy by sending out direct mail to parents asking them to subscribe to Tide.